knightsUCF/CarRacing/Log.md

 "Patrons are 15 percent more likely to return to stores with blue color schemes than to those with orange color scheme."

+"The color is associated with fairness and affordability, which is why you’ll find orange at stores offering good value, like Home Depot and Payless."

 # Starting Off the Workday